-Dublin sits at the hinge of the Tri-Valley, where Interstate 580 meets Interstate 680 and the BART Blue Line terminates at the Dublin/Pleasanton station.
-The city is bordered by Pleasanton to the south, San Ramon to the north, and Livermore to the east, so almost every Tri-Valley family buyer ends up weighing all three cities (and sometimes all four, counting Livermore) as one decision.
-Dublin's distinctive characteristic in that comparison: the deepest post-2000 new-construction inventory of the four, the highest concentration of master-planned community amenities (parks, trails, neighbourhood retail centers), and the most Mello-Roos exposure, since most of East Dublin was built under Community Facilities District bond financing.
+Dublin sits at the hinge of the Tri-Valley, where Interstate 580 meets Interstate 680 and the BART Blue Line ends at the Dublin/Pleasanton station.
+Bordered by Pleasanton to the south, San Ramon to the north, and Livermore to the east, it is almost never shopped alone; most Tri-Valley buyers weigh all four cities as a single decision.
+What Dublin brings to that comparison is newness: the deepest post-2000 new-construction inventory of the group and the highest concentration of master-planned amenities (parks, trails, neighbourhood retail centers).
+The catch is that the newness is financed.
+Because most of East Dublin was built under Community Facilities District bond financing, Dublin also carries the most Mello-Roos exposure of the four, and as a rule the newer the tract, the longer the bond still attached to it.

-The city splits cleanly into two halves with very different housing stock and very different buyer arithmetic.
-West Dublin is the older half (1960s through 1990s construction), running west from Dougherty Road toward the I-680 corridor.
-East Dublin is the newer half (most of it post-2000), spreading east of Tassajara Road and up onto the East Dublin ridge.
-The two halves share schools and city services but behave like different markets at the offer-writing level.
+That financing line is also the cleanest way to read the city, because Dublin is really two markets wearing one name.
+West Dublin is the older half (1960s through 1990s construction), running west from Dougherty Road toward the I-680 corridor, mostly on conventional lots without Mello-Roos.
+East Dublin is the newer half (most of it post-2000), spreading east of Tassajara Road and up onto the East Dublin ridge, where the master-planned tracts carry the HOA and Mello-Roos layers.
+The two halves share schools and city services but behave like different markets at the offer-writing level, and which half you are buying in changes the arithmetic more than the list price does.

 The older half of the city west of Dougherty Road, including pockets around Amador Valley Boulevard and Village Parkway.
 Mid-century and late-century single-family inventory on conventional lots, generally without Mello-Roos.
 Strongest case: established trees, no-CFD property tax basis, walking distance to West Dublin/Pleasanton BART for some streets.
 Watch: 30 to 60 year old housing-stock items (original galvanized supply lines, original HVAC and roof end-of-life, occasional unpermitted additions, lead paint and asbestos in pre-1978 units).